KaladinAsA/SkyHopper/README.md

 # SkyHopper - A Doodle Jump-inspired Game

 SkyHopper is an open-source jump-based platformer game inspired by the classic Doodle Jump.
-It's written in Python and to test myself and what i learn with python so far.
+It's written in Python and to test myself and what i learn with python so far it took me 44 days to make it.

 ![SkyHopper Screenshot](https://github.com/KaladinAsA/SkyHopper/assets/143271029/afe315a9-96b5-4765-81fe-49b6bc15c315)